SummerEncoders/genai-protocol-rewards/README.md

 GenNFT Forge is a web application that allows you to enter prompts into a generative AI, and then create NFT Editions ready to be minted.

 The end users are the owners of their own NFT smart contracts created via the Zora NFT Creator proxy.
-They can manage their NFT edition, rewards and mint page in https://zora.co/manage (or https://testnet.zora.co/manage in the testnets)
+They can manage their NFT editions, rewards and mint page in https://zora.co/manage (or https://testnet.zora.co/manage in the testnets)

 This Project was made specifically for the Future of Blockchain University Hackathon by Encode Club.